Organisational Behaviour Modification (OBM)

 What is Organisational Behaviour Modification?

-Organisational Behaviour Modification is a technique for personnel management that focuses on improving observable and measurable work-related behaviour.
+Organisational Behaviour Modification (OBM) is a technique for personnel management that focuses on improving observable and measurable work-related behaviour.
 Examples include absence or tardiness, but also quality or quantity of work.
 Organisational Behaviour Modification argues for intervention to encourage desired performance behaviour and discourage undesired behaviour.

 Fred Luthans and Kreitner developed this technique.
 Organisational Behaviour Modification can also be used to motivate the employees and improve the organisation’s effectiveness.